cyrozap/mct-usb-display-adapter-re/README.md

 ### Procedure

 1. Install dependencies.
-2. Use `./test.py` to replay some packets to the dongle.
+2. Use `./test_t5.py` to replay some packets to the Trigger 5 dongle.
 This is work-in-progress research code and doesn't do much yet.